 SOFEA’s partnership with FareShare UK, as well as their own local relationships, brings the assurance of food supplies through Asda, Morrison, Sainsbury, Tesco and Waitrose.
 SOFEA is the only organisation in Oxfordshire with such connections across the retail and wholesale supply chains ensuring hundreds of tonnes of ambient, chilled and frozen food can be redistributed every month directly to, and through, statutory and charity partners.

 An emergency grant from OCF’s Community Resilience Fund covered their immediate lost income and allowed them to continue their vital and unique role.

 OCF originally awarded £25,000 towards cash-flow funding to SOFEA in 2016 to help them develop their social enterprise and become self-sustaining.
 As a community foundation we remain keen to work more closely with charities in social impact investing, where funders act as investors rather than donors.

 As membership grows the scheme becomes financially self-sustaining, through its fees, and members can access services beyond food, including SOFEA’s training and community offers.

+Alongside its Community Larders, SOFEA creates jobs and training within its warehouse operation for young people who have dropped out of the education system or never had employment.
+They receive vital experience of the workplace, as well as Maths and English tuition, helping them build a better future for themselves.
 The team at SOFEA is skilled in working with people who have not seen themselves as successful in traditional learning environments.
 Alongside practical and academic training, there is a strong focus on developing the attitudes and mindsets of trainees to facilitate fundamental behaviour changes.
 SOFEA also works with local businesses to create employment opportunities for trainees.